plone/training/gatsby/plonerestapi.rst

 Fetching Data Using Plone REST.API
 ==================================

-Now that we have an idea on how to create nodes, we can move on to retrieving data from a Plone site and creating nodes with that data.
+Now that we have an idea of how to create nodes, we can move on to retrieving data from a Plone site and creating nodes with that data.

 All the data from a Plone site is available in the JSON format using the `plone.restapi <https://plonerestapi.readthedocs.io/en/latest/introduction.html>`_.